laravel/docs/validation.md

 #### Creating The Controller

-So, let's take a look at a sample controller that handles these routes.
+Next, let's take a look at a simple controller that handles these routes.
 We'll leave the `store` method empty for now:

 	<?php namespace App\Http\Controllers;